core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

       If the participating endpoints using Group OSCORE also support the concept of Deterministic Client {{I-D.amsuess-core-cachable-oscore}}, then the possible early distribution of the phantom request can specifically make available its smaller, plain version.
 Then, all the clients are able to compute the same protected phantom request to use (see {{deterministic-phantom-Request}}).

-* With proxy - This network configuration is expected in case (some of) the clients participating to the group observation are not capable to listen to multicast traffic.
+* With proxy - This network configuration is expected in case (some of) the clients participating in the group observation are not capable to listen to multicast traffic.
 In such a setup, the proxy directly receives multicast notifications from the server, and relays them back to the clients.

    * Without end-to-end security - Messages pertaining to the group observation are not protected end-to-end between the clients and the server.
 This basic case is defined in {{intermediaries}}.
 An example is provided in {{intermediaries-example}}.